zalando/zalenium/README.md

     ```sh
         mvn test
     ```
-* Unit and integration tests (_it will also generate the jar_).
+* Unit and integration tests.
 You can specify the number of threads used to run the integration tests.
 If you omit the property, the default is one.

     ```sh
         mvn clean verify -Pintegration-test -DthreadCountProperty={numberOfThreads}